The Right Way To Take Meeting Notes

 • Actions proposed in the future

-Writing a meeting notes
+Writing meeting notes

 Your responsibility as a minute writer is not just to write down what is discussed but also to know in advance the agenda of the meeting and have a basic understanding of it.
-A basic knowledge will help you to write effective notes as you follow the discussion with ease.

-Preparation is key as you will not bump into embarrassing moments and begin to whisper to someone for clarification, though it’s not in bad taste to ask for a repetition when you didn’t hear clearly a useful point that was said.
+Preparation is key as you will not bump into embarrassing moments and begin to whisper to someone for clarification, though it’s not in bad taste to ask for repetition when you didn’t hear clearly a useful point that was said.

 Meet and discuss the meeting with the chairman in advance